 Introduction

 Conjunctivitis, commonly known as "pink eye," is an inflammation of the conjunctiva, the transparent membrane that lines the inside of the eyelid and the white part of the eye.
-This condition can be caused by viral, bacterial infections, or allergic reactions and is highly contagious.
+This condition can be caused by viral or bacterial infections, as well as allergic reactions, and is highly contagious.
+Symptoms typically include redness, itching, tearing, and discharge, which can vary depending on the cause.
+It affects people of all ages and is especially common in settings like schools and workplaces where close contact occurs.
+Early diagnosis and proper treatment are important to prevent complications and reduce the spread of infection.

 What is Conjunctivitis?